What to expect

 Phonics

-In these videos, the student is playing the Phase 2 & Phase 3 Phonics Read and Race Game—an engaging, dice-based activity designed to strengthen early reading skills.
-As the child rolls the dice and moves along the game board, they encounter a variety of decodable words aligned with Phase 2 and Phase 3 phonics.
-Each word must be sounded out and read aloud correctly to continue progressing.
-This interactive game supports blending, decoding, and high-frequency word recognition—all while making learning feel like play.
+As the child rolls the dice and moves along the game board, they encounter decodable words aligned with Phase 2 and Phase 3 phonics.
+Each word is sounded out and read aloud before the student can continue progressing.

 Reading

-Our maths section showcases engaging, hands-on activities designed to build strong foundational skills for early learners.
-Featured videos include the Bunny Hop Number Line activity, where students develop counting and number sense through movement, the Snowman Activity, which supports counting, sorting, and early addition to 10, and Arithmetic Mental Maths exercises that strengthen quick thinking, accuracy, and confidence with numbers.
+Featured videos include the Bunny Hop Number Line activity, where students develop counting skills and number sense through movement, and the Snowman Activity, which supports counting, sorting, and early addition within 10.
+We also include Arithmetic Mental Maths exercises that help strengthen quick thinking, accuracy, and confidence with numbers.

 Maths